 - Natural remedies for toothache that you can make at home

-If your oral pain is accompanied by swelling around your eyes or neck, or your mouth or throat are so swollen you’re having trouble breathing and swallowing, you should go straight to A&E. You can also call NHS 111 for advice on your medical problem.
+If your oral pain is accompanied by swelling around your eyes or neck, or your mouth or throat is so swollen you're having trouble breathing and swallowing, you should go straight to A&E. You can also call NHS 111 for advice on your medical problem.

 Otherwise, keep reading to find out how to relieve toothache pain at home or read about what to do if you get toothache during the coronavirus pandemic.

 Table of contents

 The best painkillers for toothache in the UK

 If you keep a supply of regular painkillers on hand, these are probably a good place to start when you need quick toothache pain relief at home.

 Standard painkillers like paracetamol and ibuprofen can be enough to ease toothache, if not stop it altogether.
 Dental pain is often caused by swelling, in which case ibuprofen is the best painkiller for toothache because of its anti-inflammatory properties.

 If taking one or the other isn't effective, it's safe for adults to take both, alternating them up to the maximum dose shown on each packet.
 For adults, this is 200-400mg of ibuprofen every 6-8 hours, up to a maximum of 1200mg every 24 hours, or 500-1000mg of paracetamol every 4-6 hours, up to a maximum of 4000mg (eight 500mg tablets) in 24 hours.

 However, you should only do this as a temporary measure while you await dental care.
 People who self-medicate as a home remedy for toothache areat risk of liver failure from paracetamol overdose.